W-2 Converted to 1099

 Businesses like to have contractors versus employees since it cuts down on cost and offers more flexibility.
 Some businesses can easily exceed a factor of 1.5 for a fully burdened labor rate.
 For example, if you are being paid a $100,000 salary, the cost to the employer could be $150,000 after you factor in payroll taxes, 401k contributions, pension funding, health insurance, vacations and sick pay, office resources, etc. This would be a factor of 1.5.

-Another benefit is when a business needs to shrink, it simply ends the contract or reduces it dramatically without much hoopla.
+Another benefit of deploying contractors is when a business needs to shrink, it simply ends the contract or reduces it dramatically without much hoopla.
 If Northrop Grumman laid off 10,000 workers there would be congressional hearings.
 If they cancel 10,000 contracts with sub-contractors, no one pays any attention to it.

 Some employers, such as Verizon, have recently gotten in trouble by converting too many W-2 employees into 1099 contractors.
 The IRS and several states see it as an end-around.
-Proposed Regulations 1.199A for the new Section 199A also mention that the IRS will monitor W-2 employees being converted to 1099 contractors to grab the Section 199A deduction.
+Many one-person S corporations are probably disguised W-2 employees so this is a sensitive subject.

 Lastly, create an LLC and tax it as an S corporation.